-- Shaking or throwing an infant or child under 3 years old. - Inappropriate physical discipline, such as choking, suffocation, tying child up, locking child in closet/kennel, physical activity exceeding child's ability to perform, etc.

-- Hitting a child with enough force or using objects to strike a child that could cause a significant injury, such as a broken bone, concussion, significant bruising or lacerations, or internal injuries. - Exposing a child to dangerous weather or environmental hazards (e.g., locking child out of the home, confining child to garage with dangerous fumes/exhaust, dropping child off far from home with no resources to get to a safe place). - Dangerous behavior toward the child or in immediate proximity of the child, including domestic violence incidents that occur while the child is present.
+- Shaking or throwing an infant or child under 3 years old. - Inappropriate physical discipline, such as choking, suffocation, tying child up, locking child in closet/kennel, physical activity exceeding child's ability to perform, etc. - Hitting a child with enough force or using objects to strike a child that could cause a significant injury, such as a broken bone, concussion, significant bruising or lacerations, or internal injuries. - Exposing a child to dangerous weather or environmental hazards (e.g., locking child out of the home, confining child to garage with dangerous fumes/exhaust, dropping child off far from home with no resources to get to a safe place). - Dangerous behavior toward the child or in immediate proximity of the child, including domestic violence incidents that occur while the child is present.
 Consider combination of child location, type of incident (e.g., pushing, throwing objects, use of a weapon), and child vulnerability. - Caregiver has made credible threats to cause physical harm to the child that, if carried out, would constitute child abuse, and it is likely that, without intervention, the caregiver will carry out these threats.
-If threats are clearly for the sole purpose of emotional abuse, mark as emotional abuse.
-If the purpose cannot be discerned, mark both this section and "emotional abuse."
+If threats are clearly for the sole purpose of emotional abuse, select "Caregiver actions have led or are likely to lead to child's severe anxiety, depression, withdrawal, or aggressive behavior toward self or others" under emotional abuse.
+If the purpose cannot be discerned, select both this section and the emotional abuse item mentioned above.

-Prior death of a child due to abuse AND there is a new child, of any age, in the home There was a death of a child in the home due to abuse or circumstances were suspicious for abuse prior to the current referral AND there is a new child currently in the care of the identified/suspected perpetrator.
+Prior death of a child due to abuse AND there is a new child, of any age, in the home

+There was a death of a child in the home due to abuse or circumstances were suspicious for abuse prior to the current referral AND there is a new child currently in the care of the identified/suspected perpetrator.